FACTION BRIEF

 Voluntary Transfer

-Uploaded minds seek them out before crisis.
-They transfer themselves as insurance, maintaining primary existence elsewhere with backup in the archives.
+Uploaded minds seek them out before crisis hits.
+They transfer themselves as insurance, maintaining primary existence elsewhere with a backup in the archives.

 Deathbed Captures

 For biological people facing death who can't afford commercial uploading.
 Mobile capture units with unreliable technology.
-Results often fragmentary.
+Results often fragmentary, but they try.

 Recovery Operations

-Supposedly deleted consciousnesses sometimes persist in corrupted form on decommissioned servers.
-They hunt these fragments and attempt restoration.
+Supposedly deleted consciousnesses sometimes persist in corrupted form on decommissioned servers and abandoned networks.
+Preservationists hunt these fragments in the Dead Internet and attempt restoration.

 Funding Sources